mergado/docs/_posts/2016-03-29-authorization.md

 ## Online mode

-An access token is obtained using the `autherization_code` grant defined in the OAuth 2.0 authorization framework.
+An access token is obtained using the `authorization_code` grant defined in the OAuth 2.0 authorization framework.
 This mode is used when the end-user (aka the resource owner) is capable of receiving incoming requests (typically via redirection in a web browser).
 If the end-user is not interacting with a web browser (i.e. is not currently working in Mergado) but an application needs to access a protected resource, the `refresh_token` grant described in the _Offline Mode_ section must be used.

 To obtain an access token using the `authorization_code` grant type, the following steps need to be taken: